Simon Titmuss

 Research interests

-Specifically the application of neutron scattering and reflectivity to investigate a physical basis for the life and death of bacteria and the mechanical and self-assembly properties of viruses.
+In the past I have applied neutron scattering and reflectivity to investigate a physical basis for the life and death of bacteria, the mechanical and self-assembly properties of viruses and the flow of molten chocolate; not all at the same time.

-Simon's background is in soft condensed matter physics, having previously worked a range of systems involving polymer functionalized interfaces: Pickering emulsions stabilized by responsive polymer brush functionalized gold nanoparticles; stealth viruses formed from polymer coated Adenovirus; planar gold and sapphire interfaces functionalized with responsive polymer brushes.
+Further in the past I worked on polymers at various interfaces: Pickering emulsions stabilized by responsive polymer brush functionalized gold nanoparticles; stealth viruses formed from polymer coated Adenovirus; planar gold and sapphire interfaces functionalized with responsive polymer brushes.

 Administrative roles